 The small seaside resort of Herculaneum was also obliterated by Vesuvius, in an unstoppable stream of molten lava.
 Herculaneum is nowhere near the sea now, because the lava literally created a solid new landmass.
-It’s marvellously well preserved, but lacks Pompeii’s ability to conjure up a sense of how life must have felt in those heady Roman days.
+It’s marvelously well preserved but lacks Pompeii’s ability to conjure up a sense of how life must have felt in those heady Roman days.

 Perhaps comparing Pompeii and Herculaneum is like comparing seething Naples with sleepy Bomerano, a mountain village behind the stunning Amalfi coast.
-Bomerano’s beauty is that it’s a handy and relatively cheap base from which to explore Vesuvius, Pompeii, Naples and the gravity-defying cliff-face towns Amalfi and Positano.
+Bomerano’s beauty is that it’s a handy and relatively cheap base to explore Vesuvius, Pompeii, Naples, and the gravity-defying cliff-face towns Amalfi and Positano.

-In a street market I’m fingering the leather belts, needing a new one after days of delicious three course dinners.
-A hunky stranger materialises by my side, saying it’s dangerous to buy things on the streets because the bad boys of Naples will take advantage of me.
+In a street market, I’m fingering the leather belts, needing a new one after days of delicious three-course dinners.
+A hunky stranger materializes by my side, saying it’s dangerous to buy things on the streets because the bad boys of Naples will take advantage of me.
 It sounds delightful.
 “Aren’t you a Naples bad boy?”
 I ask, and his only reply is to lift an eyebrow over a suggestive, sexy smile.
 Yep, those Neapolitans can smoulder in a way that puts even Vesuvius to shame.